 Once you pick up your belongings (yoga mat, props, etc.) from inside the practice space after class, please do not set them down again on benches, the couch or other communal areas.

 Can I come before class or stay after to hang out?

 No. We will open the doors 10 minutes before class time.
 After class, please gather your belongings and exit the studio in a timely fashion to avoid prolonged exposure.

 Should I pre-register for class?

-Pre-registering for class is required during Phase 2.
+Pre-registering for class is required.
 We will not allow walk-ins both for safety and ease.